- Read More

 How do you measure feet?
 Feet have been measured for years by something called a Brannock Device.
 The Brannock Device is used to measure three basic dimensions of the foot; (1) heel to the ball (HB) of the foot , (2) heel to the tip of the toes (HT) and (3) width.
 Each of the measurements obtained using a Brannock Device are used in combination to custom fit the shoe.
 The most important measurement is the heel to the ball of the foot.
 The HB measurement most closely resembles how the shoe is designed to function.
 Although the heel to toe (HT) measurement may ultimately decide the fit of the shoe, the HB measurement is what makes a shoe feel and function well.
 The HB measurement defines the position of the arch, the length of the shank and the location in the sole where the shoe will bend with each step.
 If the HB measurement is incorrect, the shoe and the foot will never function in harmony, instead they'll fight each other with each and every step.

 Most feet will swell approximately one shoe size (5%) over the course of a day.
 It's wise to measure your feet after you've been on them for several hours.
 One measurement that The Brannock Device doesn't measure is volume within the shoe.
-As you feet swell, they begin to take up more and more volume within the shoe.
+As your feet swell, they begin to take up more and more volume within the shoe.
 Therefore, try to remember to shop for shoes later in the day.

 Although we've worn shoes for thousands of years, our current sizing methods are a mere century old.
-In 1880, the first uniform shoe sizing method was introduced in by Edwin B. Simpson of New York.
+In 1880, the first uniform shoe sizing method was introduced by Edwin B. Simpson of New York.
 Simpson's method defined each incremental shoe size as 1/3" and each half size as 1/6".
 In addition to a standardized length size, Simpson defined the heel to ball measurement and the first proportional relationship between length and width of the shoe.
 The measurement of the width of the shoe increased in increments of 1/4" per increase in shoe size.
 Going from an A width to a B would increase the circumferential measurement of the foot by 1/4".
 In the same light, going from a size 7 to a size 8 would also increase the inner dimension of the shoe volume by 1/4".

 Even though sizing and custom shoe fitting has become a science, many stores still struggle with conversions between American (inches) and European (metric) sizing.
 Shoe sizes also vary from manufacturer to manufacturer.
 But most importantly, remember that sizing is simply a reference.